-Compared to a do-it-yourself painting job, an industrial paint job involves more preparation and more skill and often involves a more difficult surface and environment with more time constraints.
+Compared to a do-it-yourself painting job, an industrial painting job involves more preparation and more skill and often involves a more difficult surface and environment with more time constraints.
 A skilled industrial painter can take on these challenges and still produce a beautiful result.
 But how do these artists overcome these challenges?
-By laying careful and meticulous groundwork and possessing and putting forth skill and quality work, these professionals can produce work that their customers can be proud of.
+By laying careful and meticulous groundwork and possessing and putting forth skill and quality work, these industrial painting professionals can produce work that their customers can be proud of.

 Industrial Painting Prep Work

 The quality of the work of industrial painters largely depends on the quality of the surface and/or material that is being painted.
 Without adequate preparation of the surface, the durability of the paint job is hindered.
 The first step to prepping the surface would be to eliminate any external paint, rust, and/or other contaminants.
 In most cases, the paint will not stick on the surface if these are present, so getting rid of them via sanding, water blasting, or abrasive blasting (using pressurized air) is very important.
 The second step is to make sure that the surface does not need to be re-surfaced.
 If there are cracks, chips, or other damages, the paint will not go on smoothly.
 The third step in preparation is using the right primer for the environment.
 The primer Is put on before the paint color, but temperature, humidity, and chemicals present can negatively affect the primer and paint.
 There are specific primers for low and high temperatures, humid environments, and ones that will within stand the elements that should be considered when the initial walk-through of the painting area is done.